freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 Opening a conversation
 ----------------------

-To display a conversation in the conversation view, simply click a source in the source list.
+To display the conversation with a source in the conversation view, simply click a source in the source list.

 |screenshot_sdapp_main_view|